API¶

 - acq_namestr, optional

-filter occurrences on channel group acquisition name, by default None
+Filter occurrences on channel group acquisition name.

-New in version 6.0.0.
+Added in version 6.0.0.

 - Returns: